-Companies and teams that want things like a toll-free number, a voice menu for callers, multiple extension support, and a strong core set of phone system features should check out Grasshopper.
+Companies and teams that want features like a toll-free number, a voice menu for callers, multiple extension support, and a strong core set of phone system features should check out Grasshopper.
 In addition to providing established organizations with a professional phone number and extensions, it can also be used on mobile phones, traditional landlines, or on desktops via an app.

 When to Use Google Voice

-Google Voice is a great free option for solo entrepreneurs and freelancers who only need one business phone line with basic call management.
-Google Voice provides a free virtual phone number for customers to use on either mobile devices or landlines for calls and voicemail as well as features like call forwarding and text messaging.
+Google Voice is a great free option for solo entrepreneurs and freelancers who only need one business line with basic call management.
+Google Voice provides a free virtual phone number for customers to use on either mobile devices or landlines for calls and voicemail, as well as features like call forwarding and text messaging.

 Grasshopper vs Google Voice at a Glance